adinapoli/lambdacon-2015/slides/slides.md

 a university course.
 The course taught us OCaml.

 \note{
+My first encounter with FP dates back in 2007, where I attended a university course, all in OCaml.
 Being focused on data structures and algorithm, and not on the "real world", I did lack the motivation of building things in it.
 As a young undergraduate, I caught the OOP fever shortly after, and